DataIntellectTech/SEMO-downloader/README.md

 ### Quick Setup Guide

 To make use of the weather forecasting information you will first need to register for a free API key from the [ClimaCell weather API website](https://app.climacell.co/signup?planid=5fa4047f4acee993fbd7399d&vid=4799811d-3dd8-49fa-9e91-04be3b5de3e1).
 Then replace the placeholder API key in apikey.txt with your own.
 To get weather data about a specific location you should update the lat_lon.csv with the latitude and longitude of that specific location along with an associated location sym.
-Note that the free version of the Climacell gives access to 1000 calls per day and each cluster requires 48 calls per day.
+Note that the free version of the ClimaCell gives access to 1000 calls per day and each cluster requires 48 calls per day.

-To backfill the hdb with the SEMOpx Reports run
+To backfill the HDB with the SEMOpx Reports run
 ```
 ./torq.sh debug semodownloader1
 .semo.backload[.z.d-100;.z.d]